• Home

 Austin Office: 239-404-3251

-Nancy Dougherty is a Jungian Analyst and psychotherapist in private practice in Austin Texas.
-She received her analytic training from the C.G.Jung Institute of Chicago.
-She is a senior training analyst and faculty member of the Inter-Regional Society of Jungian Analysts and the C.G.
+Nancy Dougherty received her analytic training from the C. G. Jung Institute of Chicago.
+Now retired from her private practice, she served our community for many years as a senior training analyst and faculty member of the Inter-Regional Society of Jungian Analysts and the C.G.
 Jung Institute of Chicago.
-She is a former Director of Training of the IRSJA.
-She is a faculty member of the Texas Seminar.
+She is a former Director of Training of the Inter-Regional Society of Jungian Analysts and an active faculty member of the Texas Seminar.
 Nancy has written and lectured widely on art and accessing creativity, spirituality, and authenticity.
-Along with Jacqueline West, Ph.D., Nancy has co-authored The Matrix and Meaning of Character: An Archetypal and Developmental Approach - Looking for the Wellsprings of Spirit, published in 2007 by Routledge Press.
-Currently, she is on the Editorial Board of the Journal of Analytic Psychology.
+Along with Jacqueline West, Ph.D., Nancy co-authored The Matrix and Meaning of Character: An Archetypal and Developmental Approach - Looking for the Wellsprings of Spirit, published in 2007 by Routledge Press.

 michellehalsall@me.com